Prime Beef Shares

 Quarters come with roughly one third steaks, one third roasts, and one third ground.
+With a quarter share the butcher is unable to take specific cut orders or requests, however it is possible with a half or whole animal share.
 Bones and offal are optional.

 The butcher calls when it’s ready, and you can pick up your beef cut, wrapped, labeled, and frozen directly from the butcher.
-Some butchers charge their fee at pickup, and some prefer that we pay them ahead and put their fee on your invoice.
-Either way, the price itself is the same.
+The butcher will charge their harvest and processing fees at the time you pick up your beef from their facility.

 Live, Hanging and Cut Weights

-A typical live steer we harvest will weigh around 1000 to 1200 lbs for the whole animal.
+A typical live steer we harvest will weigh around 1700 lbs for the whole live animal.
 Our price and the butcher fee is based on the hanging weight after the animal has been harvested, ready to be sent to the butcher.
-For our animals this typically ranges from 500-600 lbs.
+For our animals this typically ranges from 700- 900 lbs.
 The butcher then cuts and packages the meat into steaks, roast, ground beef, bones and organ meats.

 The cut weight is less than the hanging weight because bone and trim is lost in the cutting process.
 Some cuts like a ribeye are very expensive at retail, and other parts like bones are heavier and cost less at retail.
 Our price averages out to a fair bit less than you would pay for retail steaks and ground at the grocery store, and a bit less for roasts.